Four Reasons You Need an Estate Plan

 1. Time and money

-Any estate without a will goes to probate court, which is costly and slow.
+A huge reason why you need an estate plan is that any estate without a will goes to probate court, which is costly and slow.
 In Ohio, the average probate decision takes approximately 12-18 months.

 And the associated attorneys’ fees and court costs add up.
 Prince’s estate has already paid out almost $6 million in expenses.
 Though this case is extreme, the average cost of probate court in Ohio is 2-3% of an estate’s net value.
 For an estate worth $1 million, the costs could exceed $20,000.